mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

 [print("yes")] if True else None
 ```

-Similarly, the realm of function declarations can be entirely approximated by the concise syntax of lambda functions.
-However, a specific issue arises: the flow management keywords (`return`, `continue`, `break`, and `pass`) are statements; they cannot be used in a Python list or in a lambda body!
+Similarly, the realm of function declarations can be entirely approximated by the concise syntax of `lambdas`.
+However, a specific issue arises: the flow management keywords (`return`, `continue`, `break`, and `pass`) are statements!
 This means that explicit handling of flow statements becomes necessary.

 Let's focus specifically on the `return` statement, which influences the value yielded by the "function call" expression.

-> **(i) Information:**
+> **Warning:**
 >
-> The chosen solution introduces additional code and checks, potentially affecting program performance.
+> The chosen solution will introduce additional code and checks, potentially affecting the targeted program performance.

-To address this issue, a (quite) straight forward approach involves pre-processing every body:
+To address this issue, a number of rules can be established and applied to pre-process every body:

 - **I. Program state handling**